yolosec/deadcodeBlog/_posts/2016-11-05-Active-Deauth-Kismet-Wardriving.markdown

 Once you have that you can try the dictionary/bruteforce attack offline on the handshake.
 Handshake occurs only when a client connects to the network.
 This event is quite rare as many devices keep persistent WiFi connection.
-You would have to wait somebody walks in/out from the range of the WiFi access point with the smartphone in the pocket or something like that.
+You would have to wait until somebody walks in/out from the range of the WiFi access point with the smartphone in the pocket or something like that.

 To get the handshake you can actively deauthenticate the client from the network by sending a special deauth packet to the client.
-For this you obviously need an existing client in the network and antenna & transmitter strong enough so you packet hits the client.
+For this you obviously need an existing client in the network and antenna & transmitter strong enough so your packet hits the client.

 This causes client to drop the connection to AP and reconnect again.
 Here you can capture the new handshake and then attack offline, out of the AP WiFi reach.